Monitoring COVID-19 managed isolation and quarantine facilities

 The Ombudsman monitors managed isolation and quarantine facilities to prevent human rights violations occurring.
 His OPCAT role does not include a complaints function.

-If you have already done this and you believe you have not been treated fairly by a government agency (such as the Ministry of Health or Ministry of Social Development), the Ombudsman may be able to assist.
+If you have already done this and you believe you have not been treated fairly by a government agency (such as the Ministry of Business, Innovation & Employment (MBIE) or the Ministry of Health), the Ombudsman may be able to assist.